CosmWasm/cw-plus/packages/cw20/README.md

 `Minter{}` - Returns who and how much can be minted.
 Return type is `MinterResponse {minter, cap}`.
 Cap may be unset.

-## Burnable

-This allows users to burn tokens, reducing the total supply

-### Messages

-`Burn{amount}` - Remove `amount` tokens from the balance of `env.sender` and reduce `total_supply` by the same amount.

-`BurnFrom{owner, amount}` - If "Allowances" is also implemented, this works like `TransferFrom`, but burns the tokens instead of transfering them.
-This will reduce the owner's balance, `total_supply` and the caller's allowance.